oabaradoreen-ukda/Coffee-Shop-Analysis/README.md

-# ☕ Coffee Shop Marketing ROI Analyis
+# ☕ Coffee Shop Marketing ROI Analysis

 A multi-layered business intelligence dashboard analysing the relationship between marketing spend and daily revenue across multiple years.
 Built in Excel and Power BI using simulated transactional data from a coffee shop POS system, this project explores spend efficiency, customer dynamics, and strategic budgeting recommendations.